Farmer Emergency Fund

 Please note:

-• The fund is available to current certified Vermont Organic Farmers (VOF) who have been certified for at least one year or current NOFA-VT commercial farmers who have been NOFA-VT members for at least one year.
+• The fund is available to certified Vermont Organic Farmers (VOF) or NOFA-VT members in good standing for at least one year.

 • The fund may be used to help replace infrastructure (for example greenhouse, barn, fencing), seed, feed, livestock, equipment and other losses caused by the disaster.